chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 .. _devel_to_master:

-5. Making a major releases
+1. Making a major releases
 ==========================

-Making a major release is a manual intervention, especially as in the CI it is on many places expected that a tag exists.
+Making a major release requires manual intervention to update the package dependencies by editing the `setup.cfg` files of each package.

+* We typically constrain LHCb(Web)DIRAC to a specific minor release series
+* LHCbDIRAC has the dependency on DIRAC
+* LHCbWebDIRAC has the dependency on LHCbDIRAC
+* To update LHCbWebDIRAC this there will need to be a compatible (pre)release of LHCbDIRAC available first

 The procedure is the same for LHCbWebDIRAC and LHCbDIRAC: you basically want ``devel`` to become the new ``master``.
 In order to do so::